RULES FOR GAINING AN UNFAIR ADVANTAGE

 -Not calling a penalty on yourself

--Not abiding by all USGA Rules of Golf (Click HERE to download the app)
+-Not abiding by all USGA Rules of Golf (Click HERE to download the USGA Rules of Golf app)

 Consequences for Cheating

 There is a distinction between accusations and being caught cheating.
 Being "caught cheating" means there is proof or evidence of cheating occurring.
 "Accusations" don't always come with evidence or proof and are more difficult to make a judgement call on.
+When accusations mount consistently, it means cheating could be happening, and the consequences are distributed accordingly.
 So the following penalties are in effect in our program based on these distinctions:

 Accusations